15-Minute Steamed Fish

 - White Pepper – white pepper has a brighter, sharper, and earthy flavor compared to black pepper.

-- Freshly Chopped Cilantro Leaves, for fragrant garnish
+- Cilantro – fresh leaves, for fragrant garnish

 - Always use clean paper towels to pat dry fish fillets completely, removing as much excess moisture as possible, prior to seasoning.

-- Be sure to use a mild-flavored, flaky white fish, such as basa/swai, haddack, sole, flounder, or tilapia.
+- Be sure to use a mild-flavored, flaky white fish, such as basa/swai, haddock, sole, flounder, or tilapia, bass, or red snapper.

-- If using a thinner fish fillet, such as tilapia, lessen the cook time.
+- If using a thinner fish fillet, as tilapia often is, lessen the cook time.

 - For thicker fillets, microwave for 6 minutes on high.
 For thinner fillets, cook about 4 minutes.